Treatment techniques of neurological music therapy according to Thaut for cognitive training are described here.

 With a neglect, perception and attention to the area of the body and body opposite the brain damage are impaired.
 A neglect is usually multimodal, ie the patients neglect visual, acoustic and tactile stimuli on the affected side and / or move the limbs on this side too little.
 Seeing, hearing, sensitivity and movement are basically preserved.
 A further complication for the therapy is that the patient is not aware of the disorder (anosognosia).

-In the musical neglect training (MNT), the patient involuntarily directs sight, hearing, movement and attention to the neglected side during active instrumental playing.
-Musical structures and the spatial arrangement of the instruments in the direction of the neglected side are excellent tools for this.
+In Musical Neglect Training (MNT™), patients involuntarily direct their vision, hearing, movement, and attention toward the neglected side while actively playing an instrument.
+Musical structures and the spatial arrangement of the instruments toward the neglected side are excellent tools for this.

 Musical attention training